 Figure 2- Average Number of Properties Managed – Private Rented Sector Report

 - Average properties available per branch for rent rose to 193 in December 2018, up from 183 in November 2018.
 However, this is down seven-point year-on-year basis, compared to 200 properties last year in December 2017.

-- Demand from prospective tenants decreased, with the number of house-hunters registered per branch dropped to 50 on average in December 2018, compared to 55 in November of the same year.
+- Demand from prospective tenants decreased.
+The number of house-hunters registered per branch dropped to 50 on average in December 2018, compared to 55 in November 2018.
 This is also down year-on-year basis as agents had 59 prospective tenants on their books per branch in December 2017.

-Care4Properties provides best professional services to the landlords and tenants on competitive terms.
-Please contact us on 0113 2488181 or email us at [email protected] for free consultation.
+Care4Properties provides the best professional services to the landlords and tenants on competitive terms.
+Please contact us on 0113 2488181 or email us at [email protected] for a free consultation.